Chroma Cnife

 Chroma Cutlery (also known as Chroma Cnife, and styled CHROMA) is a kitchen knife-maker based in Demorest, Georgia, US, founded in 1989.
 Chroma also produces spice grinders, knife sharpening stones, kitchen shears and other cooking accessories.
 The company also manufactures products for other brands.

 Overview

 The company is owned by Garwick Industries Ltd..
 Chroma's main market is Europe.

-The Chroma knife range starts from $ 20USD for a quality Chinese made knife to $25,000USD by an original knife of Japanese Master Okishiba Masakuni.
+The Chroma knife range starts from US$20 for a quality Chinese made knife to US$25,000 for an original knife made by Japanese Master Okishiba Masakuni.

+In 2023 Garwick sold its HAIKU Ranges to HAIKU International, a French-based importer.